What this weekend's Premier League and FA Cup fixtures could mean for Huddersfield Town

 One game that has to go Town's way this weekend is West Bromwich Albion's trip to Dean Court to take on AFC Bournemouth.

-The Cherries are thirteen points ahead of their opposition, but with the Baggies desperate to get a result in attempt for survival, it could make for a thrilling game.
+The Cherries are thirteen points ahead of their opposition, but with the Baggies desperate to get a result in their attempt for survival, it could make for a thrilling game.

-Elsewhere, Stoke City host Everton, another game which sees a team struggling for points and looking to regain some form.
+Elsewhere, Stoke City host Everton, another game which sees a team struggling for points and looking to regain some semblance of form.

-Stoke have yet gather any form of momentum after Paul Lambert took the reigns from Mark Hughes in mid-January.
+The Potters have yet to gather any momentum after Paul Lambert took the reigns from Mark Hughes in mid-January.

 In comparison, after a shaky start to the season, Everton have managed to turn things around under the guidance of Sam Allardyce and currently sit in the top half of the table and three points off the mythical 40 point mark.

-The final league game looks to be a goal fest with Watford travelling to Anfield for the late kick-off against Liverpool.

-When these two sides met earlier in the season it made for a sensational clash, ending 3-3.
+The final league game looks to be a goal fest with Watford travelling to Anfield for the late kick-off against Liverpool - when these two sides met earlier in the season it made for a sensational clash, ending 3-3.

 Town will also be paying close attention to the FA cup fixtures with Swansea City, Brighton & Hove Albion and Southampton all in action.